 Charging at a higher rate is actually cheaper than charging at a slower rate.
 Your Tesla needs to power an inverter that translates your home’s AC energy into DC energy that is stored in your batteries.
 Powering that inverter uses quite a bit of energy, so the longer it's running the more electricity you’re using so the faster you can charge, the less time you need to run the inverter.
 Charging at 240 volts is about 12% more efficient than charging at 120.

 If the app you use on your phone supports sharing an address to an app, then you can look up an address on your phone and share it directly to your car.
 For example if you’re using Google Maps, you can share a destination directly to your Tesla and avoid typing it again later.

 Turn off HVAC

 You can hold down the fan icon to turn off the HVAC completely.

-Adjust seat heaters, check charge level and others while watching full screen video
+Adjust seat heaters, check charge level and others functions while watching full screen video

-While watching full screen video, there are some to adjust climate temperature and screen brightness if you tap near the top of the screen.
-You can control even more settings without leaving your video by using your Tesla app.
+While watching full screen video, there are controls to adjust climate temperature and screen brightness if you tap near the top of the screen.
+However, you can control even more settings without leaving your video by using your Tesla app.